etsaone/etsa/Constitution.md

 The rulings of the Supreme Court shall dictate all other courts in the Commonwealth.

+## Section 10

+In cases of Constitutional Reviews, and when interpreting the Constitution, the opinions and vision of the Founding Fathers shall also be considered by the Supreme Court.

 # Article V

 ## Section 1